Skipton castle - one of the best castles to visit near Harrogate

 Castle Hill Middleham, North Yorkshire, Middleham, Leyburn DL8 4QG

-Middleham is located in stunning Wensleydale, with some of the best views in Yorkshire.
+Middleham is a small market town located in stunning Wensleydale, with some of the best views in Yorkshire.
 As it’s also home to many of Yorkshire’s best racing stables, you’ll probably see magnificent racehorses pass through the town on their way to the gallops.

-The original Middleham Castle was a wooden motte and bailey castle, replaced in the 12th century by a vast (ruined) keep and impressive curtain walls.
-Middleham Castle is one of the most incredible castles to visit near Harrogate!.
+The original Middleham Castle was a wooden motte-and-bailey castle, replaced in the 12th century by a vast (ruined) keep and impressive curtain walls.
+It is one of the most incredible castles to visit near Harrogate!

 Middleham Castle highlights: